Messe solennelle (Vierne): Structure and music

 The mass is structured in five movements, omitting a Credo.
 The choir is mostly four-part, SATB, but at times divided further.
 In the following table of the movements, the markings, keys and signatures are taken from the choral score, using the symbols for common time (4/4) and alla breve.

 Vierne builds on models by his teacher Widor and of César Franck, but adds more development of themes and "imaginative expression".
 He uses repeated rhythmic figures in the accompaniment.
 The Kyrie opens with "awesome solemnity", while the "mysterious antiphonal harmonies of the Benedictus" were new sounds in French church music, and the Agnus Dei ends, after antiphonal exchange between choir and great organ, serenely in C-sharp major when praying "dona nobis pacem" (Grant us peace).

 Recordings

-Recordings of the work include a 2009 performance by the Chœur d'Oratorio de Paris at the location of the first performance, who integrate the mass in the music of a complete service, with Saint-Suplice organist Daniel Roth on the great organ and Éric Lebrun of Église Saint-Antoine-des-Quinze-Vingts on the choir organ.
+Recordings of the work include a 2009 performance by the Chœur d'Oratorio de Paris at the location of the first performance, who integrate the mass in the music of a complete service, with Saint-Sulpice organist Daniel Roth on the great organ and Éric Lebrun of Église Saint-Antoine-des-Quinze-Vingts on the choir organ.
 The liturgical chants are performed by the Chœur Gregorien de Paris.
 The recording has been called "musical and spiritual time-travel".